Independent Judicial Election

 The Independent Judicial Election Qualification Commissions (IJEQC) form a statewide network of independent screening panels for judicial candidates.
 The voluntary statewide screening process for evaluating judicial candidates was established in 2007 by the New York State Unified Court System.

 Under Part 150 of the Rules of the Chief Administrator of the Courts, a Commission in each judicial district "shall review the qualifications of candidates for public election to the Supreme Court, County Court, Surrogate’s Court, Family Court, New York City Civil Court, District Courts and City Courts" within its district.
 Each Commission has 15 members, named by the Chief Judge, the Presiding Justices, the New York State Bar Association, and local bar associations.
 Four commissions have been established to review the qualifications of candidates for judicial office within the Second Judicial Department, one each for the Second, Ninth, Tenth and Eleventh Judicial Districts.
 (See List of Commission Members).
-An additional commission will soon be established for the new Thirteenth Judicial District covering Richmond County.

 Appendix A to Part 150 sets forth the guidelines and procedures for the Commissions, including an overview of the information to be provided by each candidate.

 Candidates who wish to have their qualifications reviewed by a commission in the Second Judicial Department must submit an original and 15 copies of the completed Questionnaire.
 An Addendum Page is provided for answers that require additional space.
 (If you use more than one page, please number them, accordingly.)
 In addition, all candidates must submit, as a separate document, one original release (no copies required) for information from the Grievance Committees.
 All sitting and former judges must also submit, as a separate document, an original release (no copies required) for the Commission on Judicial Conduct.
 Please submit to:

 Vivian Dearie, Director

 Brooklyn, NY 11201